 program for investors, inherited assets are classified as legally obtained, however, donation or inheritance money must have been

-received at least 6 months prior to launching a QIIP application.
-As of May 2016, $1.6 million Canadian dollars is equivalent to
+received at least six months prior to launching a QIIP application.
+As of July 2016, $1.6 million Canadian dollars is equivalent to

 approximately USD 1.25 million, EUR 1.1 million, or CNY 8.05 million.